0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 #### ***2. Get Claims***

-Once claims have been saved on the wallet sdk, these can be retrieved by the Integrator using `credential.getClaims()` with `identifier`, and `privateKey` used as manadatory input parameters and `filters` as an optional one. `Filters` let an Integrate retreive claims based on some pre-determined criteria.
+Once claims have been saved on the wallet SDK, these can be retrieved by the Integrator using `credential.getClaims()` with `identifier`, and `privateKey` used as the mandatory input parameters and `filters` as an optional one. `Filters` let an Integrate get claims based on some pre-determined criteria.

 ```
 Future<void> getAllClaims({